voyagermesh/voyager/docs/user-guide/component/ingress/README.md

                                       Load balancer or in Node Port Mode.
                                       Values in:
                                          - LoadBalancer (default)
-                                         - Daemon
+                                         - HostPort (previously called Daemon)

-ingress.appscode.com/daemon.nodeSelector       = only applicatble when lb.appscode.com/type is set to Daemon,
+ingress.appscode.com/daemon.nodeSelector       = only applicatble when lb.appscode.com/type is set to HostPort (previously called Daemon),
                                       this nodeSelector will indicate which host the load balancer needs to run.
                                       The format of providing nodeSelector is -